-Mr. Laviolette is an intermediate level mining and exploration professional with approximately 10 years of experience in exploration, advanced mine operations, start-up mine management, QA/QC, grass roots exploration, financing and acquisitions, working in Northern Ontario (Timmins, Kirkland Lake and Red Lake), Norway and Ghana.
+Mr. Laviolette is a mining and exploration professional with approximately 15 years of experience in exploration, advanced mine operations, start-up mine management, QA/QC, grass roots exploration, financing and acquisitions, working in Northern Ontario (Timmins, Kirkland Lake and Red Lake), Norway and Ghana.
 Mr. Laviolette received his B.Sc., Earth Science (Geology) from Brock University, in St. Catharines, Ontario.
-He is currently employed as Vice President for Palisade Global Investments.
-His responsibilities at Palisade Global Investments include market/portfolio analysis, reviewing and vetting assets from a technical perspective and providing valuation estimates, analyzing and summarizing technical reports on resources, feasibility and corporate financial statements.
+He is currently employed as CEO for Earthlabs Inc. His responsibilities at Earthlabs are overseeing all the operations of the mining investment, technology and media company focused in the resource sector.

-Mr. Morsches has more than 25 years of experience in the insurance industry.
-He has been employed by Unum since 1999.
-He is currently the Managing Director at its Kansas City and St. Louis offices in Missouri.
+Mr. Morsches has more than 30 years of experience in the insurance industry.
+He was employed by Unum from 1999 to 2024 as the Managing Director at its Kansas City and St. Louis offices in Missouri.
 Mr. Morsches has experience with reviewing financial statements and related management discussion and analysis and discussing financial issues with management, accountants and auditors and, as a result, he possesses the understanding of accounting principles and the ability to analyze and evaluate the financial statements of the Company.